syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/WorkWeekView.md

 ---

-# WorkWeekView in Xamarin.iOS Schedule (SfSchedule)
+# Work Week View in Xamarin.iOS Schedule (SfSchedule)

 Work week view is to view only working days of a particular week.
 By default, Saturday and Sunday are the non-working days.
 You can be customize it with any days of a Week.
 Appointments arranged in timeslots based on its duration with respective day of the week.